-First we had the ‘Recluse brun’ (brown recluse spider, fiddleback, or also known as the violin spider due to its shape and markings) spotted last year in the Gard and Herault departments, now it’s the ‘veuve noire’ or Black Widow, also known as the Mediterranean or European Black Widow and spotted recently in the Pyrénées-Orientales!
+First we had the ‘Recluse brun’ (brown recluse spider, fiddleback, or also known as the violin spider due to its shape and markings) spotted last year in the Gard and Herault departments, now it’s the ‘veuve noire’ or Black Widow, also known as the Mediterranean or European Black Widow and spotted several times in the Pyrénées-Orientales!
 Argghhh!

 Ecologist Philippe Martin tells us that we can blame it on the cows!
 Their grazing of the field seems to have provided the right conditions to tempt the Veuve Noire into our neck of the woods – and it’s not just any old Black Widow.
 Oh no, this is the Veuve Noire d’Europe (called the Malmignatte in Southern France ), the most dangerous in France!

 He or she eats insects, a small lizard or two…… and you would have to get her (see below) really mad, or trapped to get bitten.
 Even then, the bite is rarely fatal, but it can be very painful and cause serous swelling for several days!

 So calm down, unpack your suitcase, and let’s find out a bit more about these little darlings!